 In addition, whether or not tax fraud is present is also relevant, as well as the type of tax involved as to the feasibility of having taxes discharged through bankruptcy.

-If you have tax problems and are considering possibly filing for bankruptcy and want to discuss your options with an experienced Chicago bankruptcy attorney, contact our office for a consultation at (847) 298-9275 or by completing the interactive contact form to the right.
+Rest assured, when it comes to handling our client’s bankruptcy case, we do our best to put our client’s hearts and minds at ease.
+We truly understand the sensitivity of the matter.
+If you or anyone you know have tax problems and are considering possibly filing for bankruptcy and want to discuss your options with an experienced Chicago bankruptcy attorney, contact our office for a consultation at (847) 298-9275 or by completing the interactive contact form to the right.